maurges/every-rust-gui-library/notes.md

 Opensuse doesn't pack atk, so I'm boned.
 Why the hell does gtk require it /in rust/ anyway?

 Kind of weird.
 Opensuse has a gnome variant as well, with the same repos, but no atk-devel.

+Round 2, trying it on mac.
+The example from readme doesn't build, fucking classic.

+Well, it really requires gtk on linux, no way around it.
+They are working on pure wayland and x11 backends to replace it, but not currently available.
+Sad.
+I hope by the time the examples in readme are not outdated, it will be ready.

+WHAT the FUCK, 0.7.0 was released in january 2010?
+So it's not the examples that are outdated, it's my library copy!
+So let's try from HEAD.
+I try, and I get "generic associated types are unstable".
+But wait, weren't they stabilized recently?
+The hell is going on?
+Ah ok, I'm using outdated rustc turns out.
+Without the one feature I was very waiting for.

+Lol it's a mac app, closing the window doesn't kill the program.
+Lol, inconvenient.

 ## egui
 Immediate mode, skip.